 2. How many customers does Glint need to address?

 After getting 500 customers, the Glint team recognized that it couldn’t continue to build its team with the same ratio using the white-glove treatment.
-Glint established a sequence of events to get the scale (people, process, and systems).
+Glint established a sequence of events to get the scale (people, processes, and systems).
 Journey mapping is very critical in understanding the touchpoints and critical milestones with customers.

 3. What are the keys to implementing this scalable model?